tomatau/dotfiles/README.md

 - Install TextMate plugins
 - Configure `fzf`
 - Look for an NPM token in LastPass notes based on the machine's hostname
-- Install fisher plugins for fish
+- Install `fisher` plugins for `fish`
 - Install latest and LTS node versions with FNM
 - Enable `corepack` by default
 - Install `bun`, `deno`, `go`, and `uv` with `proto`
 - Apply MacOS settings
+- Install some custom shell scripts
+  - Create a new ssh identity with ssh file
+  - Switch git identity (`git` SSH key and `gh` auth)

 ## Manual steps